MFCicala/starterkit-lessons/first-analysis-steps/asking-questions.md

 [Google](http://google.com) are good starting places.
 {% endcallout %}

+{% callout "mattermost" %}
+Throwback to early 2000s: go to https://mattermost.web.cern.ch Here you find public and private channels.
+Have a good look at all the channels available and choose the ones you want to join.
+If the problem you are having is not addressed in any of the channels you should create a new one.

 {% callout "LHCb Q&A" %}
 Another experimental alternative to the mailing lists is the [LHCb Questions and Answers website](https://lhcbqa.web.cern.ch/lhcbqa/).